Solar Power Buyers Guide

 - The system must be installed by a Clean Energy Council (CEC) accredited solar panel installer.

-- The system components such as the panels and inverters must be approved by the Clean Energy Council.
+- The Clean Energy Council must approve the system components such as the panels and inverters.

 Sadly, the solar rebate will not be around forever and is being phased out, beginning in January 2018 there will be a 7% reduction which will continue every year until reduced to zero.